rami-droid/inf100/README.md

 ## TODO

+- make sure lab3 is 100%
-- lab 3
+- lab4 stuff

-Simple github repo for all my uni assignments and labs from inf100
+Simple github repo for all my uni assignments and labs from inf100.
+Publicized whenever I feel.